azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 1. Translate the input text into German (using the Text Translator API)
 1. Detect the intent and entities of the text (German)

-> For purposes completeness it is important to know that you can also deploy a Language Understanding Resource in the **Azure Portal**.
+> As an alternative you can also deploy a Language Understanding Resource in the **Azure Portal**.
 Once the resource is deployed you could either use the provided link to switch to the __Language Understanding Portal Europe__ in the *Quick start* Guide in *step 2*.

 Or we directly jump into the __Language Understanding Portal Europe__ (using [https://eu.luis.ai](https://eu.luis.ai)) and deploy the *Language Understanding Service* from there.